All Episodes

 You don't have to be reacting to what I'm talking about.

-You can ask uh uh anything, make a comment.
+You can ask anything, make a comment.

-800-282-2882, the email address rush at eIBNet.com.
+800-282-2882, the email address rush at EIBnet.com.

 And you don't have to spend a lot of money to find this out now.